jnozzi/cocoadev.com/markdown/NSDataAndResourceForks.md

-Hello all, I am trying to package an update for a General/CarbonCFM program, I need to use General/NSData to store the CFM application, the problem however is that General/NSData does not work with resource forks.
+Hello all, I am trying to package an update for a CarbonCFM program, I need to use NSData to store the CFM application, the problem however is that NSData does not work with resource forks.

-Does anyone know how I can preserve the fork (in objC) and then set it to a General/NSData object.
+Does anyone know how I can preserve the fork (in objC) and then set it to a NSData object.

 All of this will then be saved to a plist for use later.